If it's an emergency, call 911 or go to the emergency room right away!

-Often, when you go to an emergency room, you don’t have a choice about what doctor provides care.
-So, even if you have health insurance and go to an in-network emergency room, you may receive care from an out-of-network provider.
+If you go to an emergency room, you may not have a choice about what doctor provides care.
+Even if you have health insurance and go to an in-network emergency room, you may receive care from an out-of-network provider.

-Fortunately, in emergency situations, health insurance companies can't require you to get prior approval — and health plans cover a portion of emergency care, no matter where you are, even if you're out of network.
-While the amount you owe is dependent on your health plan, insurance companies also can’t charge you more in co-payments or co-insurance if you receive emergency services out-of-network vs. in-network.
+In emergency situations, health insurance companies can't require you to get prior approval -- and health plans cover a portion of emergency care, no matter where you are, even if you're out of network.